Edmond Chehade: Club career

 Born in Zgharta, Lebanon, Chehade moved to Batroun.
 He began playing football for Chekka in the Lebanese Third Division, before moving to futsal, playing for Tripoli Fayhaa and Sadaka, with whom he won the 2012–13 league title.

 Chehade returned to play football, joining Salam Zgharta in the 2015–16 Lebanese Premier League.
 On 11 September 2019, Nejmeh announced the signing of Chehade for a fee of USD$150,000.
+He moved to cross-city rivals Ansar on 4 May 2023.
+After having played only five games with Ansar, Chehade moved to fellow-Beirut club Racing Beirut.

 International career

 Chehade played for the Lebanon national futsal team.
 He made his international debut for the national football team in 2016, in a friendly against Palestine.

 Personal life

 In 2014, Chehade represented Lebanon for the first season of the reality show The Victorious, finishing among the finalists.